mesosphere/dcos-docs-site/pages/1.9/security/ent/secrets/index.md

 In addition, the [Secrets API](/1.9/security/ent/secrets/secrets-api/) allows you to [seal](/1.9/security/ent/secrets/seal-store/)/[unseal](/1.9/security/ent/secrets/unseal-store/) <!--  and [reinitialize](/1.9/security/ent/secrets/custom-key/) the Secret Store.-->

-You can also find information about secrets in the [Overview](/1.9/overview/security/secrets/) and [Permissions](/1.9/security/ent/perms-reference/#secrets) sections.
+You can also find information about secrets in the [Permissions](/1.9/security/ent/perms-reference/#secrets) sections.